Oscar Wilde at the Grand Hotel

 When he arrived, however, Wilde quickly turned the tour to his advantage, selling himself and not Gilbert and Sullivan.
 Wilde’s tour earned him fame, an extraordinary amount of press coverage, and a good deal of money.
 While in New York, he stayed for a few days at the Grand Hotel, and had a session with the photographer Napoleon Sarony at his studio on the west side of Union Square.
 The resulting, widely seen photographs greatly enhanced his image as an aesthete and artist.

-According to a biography, Wilde also stayed at 47 Irving Place in 1882.
+According to a biography, Wilde also stayed at 47 Irving Place and 48 West 11th Street in 1882.

 David M. Friedman, Wilde in America: Oscar Wilde and the Invention of Modern Celebrity (New York: W.W.
 Norton & Co., 2014).

 Gale Harris and Jay Shockley, East 17th Street/Irving Place Historic District Designation Report (New York: Landmarks Preservation Commission, 1998).

 Do you have more information about this site?